-- provide students with a solid understanding of tourism’s relation with a wide range of environmental settings, resources and sinks, in both developed and developing contexts, as well as the ways in which these relations are governed;
+- To understand tourism’s relation with a wide range of environmental settings, resources and sinks, in both developed and developing contexts, as well as the ways in which these relations are governed;

-- teach students to critically analyse tourism-resource relations and governance arrangements from various contemporary sociological, geographical and political science perspectives
+- To critically analyse tourism-resource relations and governance arrangements from various contemporary sociological, geographical and political science perspectives

 Students need to choose two courses out of the following four: